-For the 2019 tax year, a Kazakhstan tax resident will be an individual who has spent 183 or more days in Kazakhstan within any 12-month rolling period ending in 2019 (including days of arrival and departure) or who has spent less than 183 calendar days in any 12-month rolling period but whose centre of vital interest is located in Kazakhstan during 2019.
+A Kazakhstan tax resident will be an individual who has spent 183 or more days in Kazakhstan within any 12-month rolling period ending in 2023 (including days of arrival and departure) or who has spent less than 183 calendar days in any 12-month rolling period but whose centre of vital interest is located in Kazakhstan during 2023.

 The centre of vital interest is deemed as located in Kazakhstan if the following criteria are simultaneously met during the reporting year:

 - An individual held Kazakhstan citizenship or a residence permit.

 - An individual’s family and (or) close relatives lived in Kazakhstan.